d12frosted/elpa-mirror/gnu/denote-readme.txt

   Users may prefer to leverage `org-capture' in order to extend file creation with the specifiers described in the `org-capture-templates' documentation (such as to capture the active region and/or create a hyperlink pointing to the given context).

-Due to the particular file-naming scheme of Denote, which is derived dynamically, such specifiers cannot be written directly in the template.
+  IMPORTANT.
+Due to the particular file-naming scheme of Denote, which is derived dynamically, such specifiers or other arbitrary text cannot be written directly in the template.
 Instead, they have to be assigned to the user option `denote-org-capture-specifiers', which is interpreted by the function `denote-org-capture'.
 Example with our default value:

   ┌────
   │ (setq denote-org-capture-specifiers "%l\n%i\n%?")